Walkabout (magazine): Australian Geographical Society

-From August 1946, Walkabout doubled as the official journal of the newly formed Australian Geographical Society (AGS), founded with a £5,000 grant from ANTA, its banner subscript reading 'Journal of the Australian Geographical Society'.
+From August 1946, Walkabout doubled as the official journal of the newly formed Australian Geographical Society, founded with a £5,000 grant from ANTA, its banner subscript reading 'Journal of the Australian Geographical Society'.

 When the Society disbanded in 1961 it resumed its purpose of promoting tourism and became 'Australia's Way of Life Magazine,' supported by the Australian National Publicity Association and later the Australian Tourist Commission and advertising from shipping lines, state government tourist bureaus, tourist destinations and hotels and, later, airlines.

 For the first 25 years Walkabout offices were located in the Railway Building, Flinders Street, Melbourne.
-From 17 October 1959, the magazine operated from 18 Collins Street, Melbourne, in the then new 12-storey Coates Building (near the corner of Collins and Spring Streets), a multi-storey office building constructed in 1958–59.
+From 17 October 1959, the magazine operated from 18 Collins Street, Melbourne, in the then new 12-storey Coates Building (near the corner of Collins and Spring streets), a multi-storey office building constructed in 1958–59.
 Still standing, it is preserved as of heritage significance.
-Constructed to the prevailing 40 m height limit in a design by John A La Gerche during the postwar building boom that transformed Melbourne into a modern high-rise city, the Coates Building is an intact early representative example.
+Constructed to the prevailing 40 m height limit in a design by John La Gerche during the postwar building boom that transformed Melbourne into a modern high-rise city, the Coates Building is an intact early representative example.
 Its curtain wall street façade of horizontal rows of framed glazing and vertical mullions in a grid and materials such as aluminium distinguish its Post-War Modernist style.